dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 The next step in migrating your app is converting the project file.
 As previously stated, .NET 5 uses SDK-style project files and won't load the Visual Studio project files that .NET Framework uses.
 However, there's the possibility that you're already using SDK-style projects.
 You can easily spot the difference in Visual Studio.
 Right-click on the project file in **Solution explorer** and look for the **Edit Project File** menu option.
 If this menu item is missing, you're using the old Visual Studio project format and need to upgrade.

+Convert each project in your solution.
+If you're using the sample app previously referenced, both the **MatchingGame** and **MatchingGame.Logic** projects would be converted.

-To upgrade, do the following:
+To convert a project, do the following:

 01. In **Solution explorer**, find the project you're migrating.
 01. Right-click on the project and select **Unload Project**.